homeaidepi/jboss-on-app-service/README.md

 ### Deploy the sample app

-To deploy the WAR file, retrieve the deployment credentials for the webapp using the CLI command below.
+Next, deploy the WAR file using either cURL or PowerShell.
+After deploying, browse to your web app to confirm the WAR file has deployed.

 #### with cURL